Updated: April 22, 2019 5:19:35 pm

-After hitting it big with franchises like Iron Man and Captain America, Marvel Studios finally has the assets to risk a film like Guardians of the Galaxy.
+After raking in the moolah with franchises like Iron Man and Captain America, Marvel Studios took a risk – Guardians of the Galaxy.
 Guardians of the Galaxy is indeed a stark departure from MCU’s previous offerings.
 And let’s face it, the Guardians of the Galaxy group is a complete oddball mixture.
-We have Chris Pratt as the alien thief Peter Quill, who likes to call himself Star-Lord (because nobody will actually call him that), Zoe Saldana as a green-skinned seductive mutant, Dave Bautista as a tattooed simple-minded enforcer and the altered racoon Rocket and genial tree Groot.
+We have Chris Pratt as the alien thief Peter Quill, who likes to call himself Star-Lord (because nobody will actually call him that), Zoe Saldana as a green-skinned seductive mutant, Dave Bautista as a tattooed simple-minded enforcer, the altered racoon Rocket and genial tree Groot.
 These are not the kind of superheroes you would entrust to save the galaxy from forces like Korath, Ronan and the mighty Thanos.
 But then in their own weird way, they accomplish all that and how.
-And this underdog spirit is what lends this intergalactic film the best of its self-deprecating humour.

-With the mega-crossover treat Avengers Infinity War hitting the theatres on April 27, let’s revisit the good and not-so-great things about Guardians of the Galaxy that came out in 2014.
+With the mega-crossover treat Avengers: Endgame hitting the theaters on April 26, let’s revisit the good and not-so-great things about Guardians of the Galaxy that came out in 2014.

 Five good things about Guardians of the Galaxy: